["learn"]

 Gin Sour Cocktail

-Light, refreshing, and with a lot of character, the Gin Sour cocktail comes together with 2 oz of Bulldog Gin, 1 oz fresh lemon juice, 0.5 oz simple syrup, 0.5 oz egg white, and a few dashes of bitters.
-The egg white makes a luscious foam, but you can also skip it if you aren’t keen on the idea – the drink is equally fantastic without it.
+Light, with a lot of character, this cocktail comes together with gin (opens in new window), fresh lemon juice, simple syrup, egg white, and a few dashes of bitters.
+The egg white makes a luscious foam, but you can also skip it if you aren’t keen on the idea – the drink is also great without it.

 13. Lemon Drop Martini